maswiebe/maswiebe.github.io/assets/mml/test.md

 I don't really like this "zoom in on the significance" style of research.
 We can always find significance if we run enough interactions.
 And as we zoom in on subgroups, we lose external validity: can we make meaningful predictions for a state or country that was legalizing marijuana and didn't border on Mexico?
 Moreover, the identifying assumptions become harder to believe.
 When n=3, it's more plausible that differential shocks are driving the result (compared to n=20, say).
-That is, it could be that crime was already decreasing in the three border states when they passed MML.
+That is, it could be that crime was already decreasing in the three border states when they passed MML, and the negative correlation between MML and crime is coincidental.

 <!--
 Regression weights